agentcontest/massim_2020/docs/scenario.md

 Failure Code | Reason
 --- | ---
-failed_target | No task parameter given or no such task found. failed_status | The agent is not close to a task board.
+failed_target | No task parameter given or no such task found. failed_location | The agent is not close to a task board.

 ### all actions